theOehrly/Fast-F1/README.rst

 Creating a simple analysis is not very difficult, especially if you are already familiar with pandas and numpy.

-Suppose that we want to analyse the race pace of Leclerc compared to Hamilton from the Bahrain GP (weekend number 2) of 2019.
+Suppose that we want to analyse the race pace of Leclerc compared to Hamilton for the Turkish GP 2020.

 .. code:: python

-    import fastf1 as ff1
+    import fastf1
     from fastf1 import plotting
     from matplotlib import pyplot as plt

     plotting.setup_mpl()

-    ff1.Cache.enable_cache('path/to/folder/for/cache')  # optional but recommended
+    fastf1.Cache.enable_cache('path/to/folder/for/cache')  # optional but recommended

-    race = ff1.get_session(2020, 'Turkish Grand Prix', 'R') laps = race.load_laps()
+    race = fastf1.get_session(2020, 'Turkish Grand Prix', 'R') laps = race.load_laps()

     lec = laps.pick_driver('LEC')